atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

       For details on modifying the `cpu` and `memory` requirements of the `StatfuleSet` see section [Vertical Scaling](#vertical-scaling-adding-resources) below.
 Additional details on the resource requests and limits used by the `StatfulSet` can be found in [Resource requests and limits](REQUESTS_AND_LIMITS.md) page.

 ### Scaling Jira safely
-At present there are issues relating to index replication with Jira when immediately scaling up from `1` to `>=3` Jira Pod's.
+At present there are issues relating to index replication with Jira when immediately scaling up from `1` to `>=3` Jira pods.

 * [Index replication service is paused indefinitely](https://jira.atlassian.com/browse/JRASERVER-72125)
 * [Automatic restore of indexes will fail ](https://jira.atlassian.com/browse/JRASERVER-62669)